GlenKPeterson/PdfLayoutManager/README.md

 Recent Changes
 ==============
+***0.6.0-ALPHA***
+ - Changed LogicalPage.yPageTop() to return correct and reasonable values based on page orientation (previously only checked pageHeight assuming portrait).
+   It still assumes a hard-coded marginBodyTop of 37.

 ***Version 0.5.1***
  - Added `CellBuilder.width()`.
  - Made some changes to comply with Bloch's Item 41, "never export two overloadings with the same number of parameters"